July 26, 2016

 Zeichnung_zu_Video_2

-Click on CREATE in the bottom left and import the image
+Click on CREATE at the bottom left and import the image

 Step 5: Define Snapshots